yiyina/CS5004_2023_Spring_SoccerTeam_Project/README.md

 2. The user interface is text-based and may not be as intuitive as a graphical user interface.
 3. The current implementation may not provide comprehensive error handling, such as handling invalid input or duplicate player names.

-## UML Diagram

-A UML class diagram for the code is provided in the repository.
-This diagram illustrates the relationships between the classes and their respective methods and attributes, making it easier to understand the overall structure of the application.

-## Code Style and Documentation

-The code in this repository follows the style principles learned in class, with consistent indentation, clear naming conventions, and proper use of access modifiers.
-Javadoc-style comments are available for all classes, methods, and attributes, providing clear explanations of their purpose and functionality.
-This ensures that the code is maintainable and easy to understand for other developers who may work on the project.

 ## Citations
 [1]"Compile and build applications with IntelliJ IDEA | IntelliJ IDEA," IntelliJ IDEA Help. https://www.jetbrains.com/help/idea/compiling-applications.html#rebuild_project (accessed Apr.
 18, 2023).